 My best guess is that the trial course is only the Beginner’s Course and that the placement test doesn’t really apply to the free trial.
 In any case, I started with lesson one.

-The home page of the site gives you access to the daily tasks and the option to practice tasks out of sequence.
+The home page of a language course gives you access to the daily tasks and the option to practice tasks out of sequence.

-I started with the daily tasks to get the prescribed experience, choosing the 17-minute study option to take advantage of the super-learning technology.
+I started with the daily tasks to get what seems like the prescribed experience, choosing the 17-minute study option to take advantage of the super-learning technology.

 One of the main exercises you’ll do is a simple flashcard activity.
 Click the eye icon up top to see the translation, and then indicate whether you knew the correct answer or not.

-You get to listen to the word or phrase in your target language spoken by a native speaker, which is one of the very few perks of the program.
+You get to listen to the word or phrase in your target language spoken by a native speaker, which is one of the very few things I liked about the program.

 The picture above is indicative of the majority of the pictures, often ambiguous and uninteresting.